Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems

-A second limitation comes for the three dimensional nature of the transport.
+A second limitation comes for the 3D nature of the transport.
 Indeed, most experiments involve topological insulators with sizable bulk conductivity, suggesting that bulk states might participate to the spin-charge conversion mechanism.
-Spin transport in such systems has been recently investigated using drift-diffusion model \cite{Fischer2016}, non-equilibrium Green's function technique \cite{Mahfouzi2016} and Kubo formula \cite{Ghosh2017c}.
-The first two studies show that spin diffusion in the FM and spin-flip scattering at the interface can enhance the DL torque.
-The latter work accounts for interfacial and bulk transport on equal footing and demonstrates that a large DL torque is driven by the Berry-curvature of the interfacial states, whereas the SHE of the bulk states is inefficient.
+Spin transport in such systems has been recently investigated using drift-diffusion model \cite{Fischer2016}, non-equilibrium Green's function technique \cite{Mahfouzi2016} and Kubo formula on a slab geometry \cite{Ghosh2017c}.
+The first two studies show that spin diffusion in the ferromagnet and spin-flip scattering at the interface can enhance the damping-like torque.
+The latter work accounts for interfacial and bulk transport on equal footing and demonstrates that a large damping-like torque is driven by the Berry-curvature of the interfacial states, whereas the SHE of the bulk states is inefficient.